activatedio/ansible-role-sslcert/README.md

-Role Name
+sslcert
 =========

 Creates self-signed ssl certificates.

 Requires that a CA and a certificate config are created.
-Example config and CA creation script are found in the `bin` directory of this project.
+Example config and CA creation script are found in the `scripts` directory.

 Requirements
 ------------